wireapp/wire-server/docs/reference/config-options.md

 ### Federation Domain

-Regardless of whether a backend wants to enable federation or not, the operator must decide what it's domain is going to be.
+Regardless of whether a backend wants to enable federation or not, the operator must decide what its domain is going to be.
 This helps in keeping things simpler across all components of Wire and also enables to turn on federation in future if required.